 The available unobligated fund balances represent the current-period amount available for obligation or commitment.
-At the start of the next fiscal year, this amount will become part of the unavailable balance.
+At the start of the next fiscal year, this amount will become part of the unavailable balance as described in the following paragraph.

 The unavailable unobligated fund balances represent the amount of appropriations for which the period of availability for obligation has expired.
-These balances are available for upward adjustments of obligations incurred only during the period for which the appropriations.
-The obligated balance not yet disbursed includes accounts payable, accrued expenses, and undelivered orders that have reduced unexpended appropriations but have not yet decreased the fund balance on hand.
+These balances are available for upward adjustments of obligations incurred only during the period for which the appropriation was available for obligation or for paying claims attributable to the appropriations.

+The obligated balance not yet disbursed includes accounts payable, accrued expenses, unfilled orders, and undelivered orders that have reduced unexpended appropriations but have not yet decreased the fund balance on hand.

-NOTE 3: Accounts Receivable
+NOTE 3: ACCOUNTS RECEIVABLE

 The reported amount for accounts receivable consists of amounts owed to the FLRA by other Federal agencies (intragovernmental) and the public.
-There are no amounts that are deemed uncollectible as of September 30, 2016 and 2015.
+There are no amounts that are deemed uncollectible as of September 30, 2017 and 2016.
+Accounts Receivable balances as of September 30, 2017 and 2016 were as follows (In Dollars):

+2017 2016

+Intragovernmental

+Accounts Receivable \$ 9,966 \$ 32,833

-Accounts Receivable
+Total Intragovernmental Accounts Receivable \$ 9,966 \$ 32,833

-As of September 30, 2015 2016

-Intragovernmental \$16,903 \$32,833
+-

-With the public 2,061 3,035
+With the Public

-Total \$18,964 \$35,868
+Accounts Receivable 424 3,035

+Total Public Accounts Receivable \$ 424 \$ 3,035

+Total Accounts Receivable \$ 10,390 \$ 35,868